Pack Your Carry-on Right: 21 things you shouldn’t forget

 They can easily be used to clean your areas or hands.

-I am actually a huge fan of kolonya, which you will discover when you come to Turkey, but there is something about a wipe that is much more helpful sometimes.
+I am also a huge fan of kolonya, which you will discover when you come to Turkey, but there is something about a wipe that is much more helpful sometimes.

 Make sure you get your kolonya wipes while you’re here!

-To make sure you are able to stay refreshed and ready for the day ahead, bring along a small pack of face wipes.
+Flying really dehydrates you.
+To make sure you stay fresh and ready for the day ahead, bring along a small pack of face wipes and a small thing of moisturizer.

 Whether you slept like a champ and your mascara shows it or you stayed up the whole flight on a movie marathon and just need to freshen up a bit, face wipes are an easy way to do that.